marc2332/freya/book/src/getting_started.md

 ### src/main.rs

-In Freya, your run your app by calling a `launch` method and passing your root Component:
+In Freya, you run your app by calling a `launch` method and passing it your root Component:

 ```rust, no_run
 #![cfg_attr(